tlswg/tls13-spec/draft-ietf-tls-tls13.md

 extensions and if any are found MUST terminate the handshake with an "illegal_parameter" alert.

+Note that this message is always sent and clients that receive any other message after ServerHello MUST send a fatal "unexpected_message" alert and close the connection.

 Structure of this message:

 %%% Server Parameters Messages